-Description: An electrical, electronic, mechanical, or other device capable of being programmed to send a prerecorded voice message, when activated , over a telephone line, radio or other communication system.
-Comments: FARA and NESA do not recommend use of voice dialers for alarm systems.
-Ties up the PSAP phone lines by repeating information several times.
-Most local ordinances prohibit using these dialers to call police and fire departments.
-Much slower than digital communicators.
+Description: An electrical, electronic, mechanical, or other device capable of being programmed to send a prerecorded voice message, when activated, over a telephone line, radio or other communication system.
+EIGH FIG FIG FIG FIG FIG FIG FIG FIG FIG FIG Comments: FARA and NESA do not recommend use of voice dialers for alarm systems.
+Ties up the PSAP ph several times.
+Most local ordinances prohibit using these dialers to call police and fire department communicators.